zRustyz/INFO448-ComplexKotlin/README.md

 If you find it hard to remember what to do, look back at the previous assignment for details.
 Reach out to the TA if you are still stuck.

 ## Now what?
-If you do not see the `Homework` and `HomeworkTest` files at first, you can find them here:
+If you do not see the `Library.kt` and `LibraryTest.kt` files at first, you can find them here:

-* `src/main/kotlin/edu/uw/basic-kotlin/Homework.kt`
+* `src/main/kotlin/edu/uw/complexkotlin/Library.kt`
-* `src/test/kotlin/edu/uw/basic-kotlin/HomeworkTest.kt`
+* `src/test/kotlin/edu/uw/complexkotlin/LibraryTest.kt`

-Note that you will do all of your work in the `Homework.kt` file, and you should not need to modify anything in the `HomeworkTest.kt` file; in fact, modifying that file could jeopardize your grade!
+Note that you will do all of your work in the `Library.kt` file, and you should not need to modify anything in the `LibraryTest.kt` file; in fact, modifying that file could jeopardize your grade!
 If you feel you need to make changes to it, contact the TA before doing so--chances are very good that the problem lies elsewhere.

 ## The assignment
 The code is broken into a sequence of sections.
 Your job is to implement the body of each section, so that the tests will pass.